NoPlagiarism/noplagi-s/ReadMe.md

 - **it's my decision to add it or not**
 - Script should be open-source

-### Why PRs are closed?

-They are kinda useless here.
-At least, for now

 ### Can I believe you?

 Why not? `:D`